jacobchristensen346/nspec-folder-sync/README.md

-# nspec-folder-sync
+# folder-sync

-Script which performs one-way synchronization between local nSpec drive and LAN drive
+Contains code used to perform one-way synchronization between a list of directories, as well as find unique files between directories for data pipelining.